Last Updated on 7 April, 2022 by Samuelsson

 History of Hang Seng

 The Hang Seng Index was introduced in 1963 in an attempt to create a “Dow Jones Index” for Hong Kong.
-The Index was compiled by Hang Seng Indexes Company, a subsidiary of Hang Seng Bank, that is still in charge of the index.
+The Index was compiled by Hang Seng Indexes Company, a subsidiary of Hang Seng Bank, which is still in charge of the index.

 Today the Hang Seng Bank is the largest bank in Hong Kong by market capitalization and also manages other indexes such as: